 - A. Timing.
-Only include goods actually shipped between the United States and the affiliate during FY 2016 regardless of when the goods were charged or consigned.
-For example, include goods shipped by the U.S. Reporter to the affiliate in FY 2016 that were charged or consigned in FY 2017 but exclude goods shipped to the affiliate in FY 2015 that were charged or consigned to the affiliate in FY 2016. - B. Trade of the U.S. Reporter.
+Only include goods actually shipped between the United States and the affiliate during FY 2019 regardless of when the goods were charged or consigned.
+For example, include goods shipped by the U.S. Reporter to the affiliate in FY 2019 that were charged or consigned in FY 2020 but exclude goods shipped to the affiliate in FY 2018 that were charged or consigned to the affiliate in FY 2019. - B. Trade of the U.S. Reporter.
 Goods shipped by, or to, the U.S. Reporter, whether or not actually charged or consigned by, or to, the U.S. Reporter, are considered to be trade of the U.S. Reporter. - C. Trade of a foreign affiliate.
 Goods shipped by, or to, a foreign affiliate, whether or not actually charged or consigned by, or to, the foreign affiliate are considered to be trade of the foreign affiliate. - D. By (or to) whom goods were shipped.
 Shipment by, or to, an entity refers to the physical movement of goods to or from the U.S. customs area by, or to, that entity regardless of by, or to whom the goods were charged or consigned.
-For example, if the U.S. Reporter charges goods to a German affiliate but ships them to an Italian affiliate, the goods should be recorded as U.S. exports shipped by the U.S. Reporter on the Form BE-11B or BE-11C, of the Italian affiliate, but not on that of the German affiliate.
-Similarly, if goods were charged by the U.S. Reporter to an affiliate but shipped to the affiliate by another U.S. person, the goods should be considered a U.S. export shipped by "other U.S. persons," not by the U.S. Reporter, on the affiliate's Form BE-11B or BE-11C.
+For example, if the U.S. Reporter charges goods to a German affiliate but ships them to an Italian affiliate, the goods should be recorded as U.S. exports shipped by the U.S. Reporter on the Form BE-10B or BE-10C, of the Italian affiliate, but not on that of the German affiliate but shipped to the affiliate by another U.S. Reporter to an affiliate but shipped to the affiliate by another U.S. person, the goods should be considered a U.S. export shipped by "other U.S. persons," not by the U.S. Reporter, on the affiliate's Form BE-10B or BE-10C.